 Welcome to the Fast Company Impact Council

 Participation is by invitation and nontransferable.
+Only one executive per organization may serve on the council.

 Creative Director, Tory Burch